cedar-policy/rfcs/text/0003-placeholders-in-conditions.md

   ?resource in resource
 );
 ```
 The only valid uses of `?resource` in the policy scope are `resource == ?resource` and `resource in ?resource`, and this RFC is not proposing to change that.
 This RFC also disallows the use of `?principal` and `?resource` in the condition if they don't _also_ appear in the scope.

 Both restrictions are in place because these two placeholder variables have special meaning for indexing policies in a policy store.
 In particular, looking _only_ at the linking information (i.e., to what `?principal` and/or `?resource` are bound) is sufficient to precisely select linked policies for particular requests.
 If the variables could only be bound in the condition or in other positions in the scope, and used in arbitrary contexts, it would lead to selecting superfluous policies.

+## Fresh placeholder variables

-Given these restrictions, the above policy would be impossible to write without support for placeholder variables beyond `?resource` and `?principal`.
+To support a policy like the one above, this RFC proposes support for placeholder variables beyond `?resource` and `?principal`.
 With their support, we can write:
 ```
 template (?lowerbound)
 permit(principal, action, resource)
 when { ?lowerbound in resource };
 ```
 Here, the `template (?lowerbound)` part _introduces_ a fresh placeholder variable which can be used legally within the policy template that follows.
 Eliding the `template (?lowerbound)` prefix would be illegal, signaling an unbound variable.

 Multiple variables can be introduced together, separated by commas, e.g.,
 ```